Instanton representanton of Plebanski gravity. Gravitational coherent states: Transformation into the Ashtekar variables

 \section{Transformation into the Ashtekar variables}

-We have performed an embedding map from the kinematic phase space $\Omega_{Kin}$, which has an exact symplectic two form $\omega_{Kin}$, to an unreduced phase space $\Omega_{Inst}$, whose symplectic two form $\omega_{Inst}$ is in general not exact.
-But we would like a theory which on its full unconstrained phase space admits an exact canonical one form, and we would like this theory to admit a well-defined sequence of transformations to $\Omega_{Kin}$ and its resulting Hilbert space.
+We have performed an embedding map from the kinematic phase space $\Omega_{Kin}$, which has a closed symplectic two form $\omega_{Kin}$, to the unreduced phase space of the instanton representation of Plebanski gravity $\Omega_{Inst}$, whose symplectic two form $\omega_{Inst}$ is in general not closed.
+But we would like a theory which on its full unconstrained phase space admits a closed symplectic two form, and we would like this theory to admit a well-defined sequence of transformations to $\Omega_{Kin}$ and its resulting Hilbert space.
 To deal with this let us make the change of variables

 which holds for nondegenerate variables.
 Substitution of (\ref{STATE23}) into (\ref{STATE221}) and defining $\underline{N}=N(\hbox{det}\widetilde{\sigma})^{-1/2}$ yields an action